25prabhu10/notes/docs/Concepts/AWS/AWS_CloudFormation.md

 ## FAQ for resources

-- Can I create a dynamic amount of resources?
+- **Q. Can I create a dynamic amount of resources?**

   - No, you can't.
 Everything in the CloudFormation template has to be declared.
 You can't perform code generation there

-- Is every AWS Service supported?
+- **Q. Is every AWS Service supported?**
   - Almost.
 Only a select few niches are not there yet
   - You can work around that using AWS Lambda Custom Resources

 ## What are parameters?